Mwags24/Brevolium_Notebook/_posts/2020-5-15-VCFtools.md

 D80	1441692	0	261608	0.181459

 # using --min/max-alleles
-    this code keeps SNPs with a certain amount of alleles. in this case it is filtered for only bi-allelic SNPs vcftools --vcf brevolium_snps.recode.vcf --min-alleles 2 --max-alleles 2 --recode --recode-INFO-all --out brevolium_snps_biallelic
+this code keeps SNPs with a certain amount of alleles. in this case it is filtered for only bi-allelic SNPs
+    vcftools --vcf brevolium_snps.recode.vcf --min-alleles 2 --max-alleles 2 --recode --recode-INFO-all --out brevolium_snps_biallelic

 ## Using --max-missing, --mac, and --minQ
 # --max-missing
 this code filters for variants that that have a certain percentage of individules that have been succsessfully genotyped. in this case we filter for 50% (--max-missing 0.5)
 # --mac
 filters for a minimum minor allele count in this case we filter for a minor allele count of 3 (--mac 3)
 # --minQ
 this code dilters for a minimum quality score in this case we filer for a quality of 30 and up (--minQ 30)

     vcftools --gzvcf brevolium_snps_biallelic.recode.vcf --max-missing 0.5 --mac 3 --minQ 30 --recode --recode-INFO-all --out brevolium_snps_biallelic_mac3_miss50

 ## Trying different minimum depths

 # 10x
     vcftools --gzvcf  brevolium_snps_biallelic_mac3_miss50.recode.vcf --min-meanDP 10 --recode --recode-INFO-all --out brevolium_snps_biallelic_mac3_miss50_10x

+after creating the file with 10x depth I will make plots in R using ggplot2